rafi/awesome-vim-colorschemes/docs/romainl-Apprentice.md

 or whatever works for you.

 Arch users may be happy to hear that Apprentice [has landed in AUR](https://aur.archlinux.org/packages/vim-apprentice/).
-To install it, use an AUR helper — `yaourt -S vim-apprentice` — or download the `PKGBUILD` and do `$ makepkg -i`.
+To install it, use an AUR helper:

+    $ yaourt -S vim-apprentice

+or download the `PKGBUILD` and do:

+    $ makepkg -i

 ## Enabling Apprentice